OfficeDev/office-js-docs-pr.pt-br/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### <a name="13006"></a>13006

-Erro do cliente.
-Seu código deve sugerir que o usuário saia e reinicie o Office ou reinicie a sessão do Office Online.
+Erro do Cliente.
+Seu código deve sugerir que o usuário saia e reinicie o Office ou reinicie a sessão do Office no navegador.

 ### <a name="13007"></a>13007